 Physical therapy after surgery

 The purpose of physical therapy is to regain mobility and range of motion, as well as flexibility and strength.
-Strengthening the core muscles of the body reduces the pressure on the spine to stabilize and support all of the body?s weight.
-Additionally, physical therapy and exercise may help to reduce some excessive body weight and relieve even more pressure from the spine.
+Strengthening the core muscles of the body reduces the pressure on the spine to stabilize and support all of the body’s weight.
+Additionally, physical therapy and exercise may help to reduce some excess body weight and relieve even more pressure from the spine.

 After your doctor gives you clearance, your physical therapist might recommend the following exercises:

-- Unilateral leg lifts — Lie on your back with your legs straight; lift one leg 30 degrees off the floor, trying to keep your lumbar spine flush with floor.
+- Unilateral leg lifts.
+Lie on your back with your legs straight.
+Lift one leg 30 degrees off the floor, trying to keep your lumbar spine even with the floor.
 Tighten your core muscles and hold for 20 seconds.

 - Pelvic tilt.
 Lie on your back with your legs bent.
 Tighten your abdominal muscles and lift your pelvis a few inches off the floor.
 Feel a tightening in your gluteal muscles.
 Hold for 20 seconds.